»Vault Enterprise HSM Security Details

 Like a username and password, these values should be protected.
 If they are stored in Vault's configuration file, read access to the file should be tightly controlled to appropriate users.
 (Vault's configuration file should always have tight write controls.)
 Rather than storing these values into Vault's configuration file, they can also be supplied via the environment; see the Configuration page for more details.

-The attack surface of stolen PKCS#11 credentials depends highly on the individual HSM, but generally speaking, it should be assumed that if an attacker can see these credentials and has access to a machine on which Vault is running, the attacker will be able to access the HSM key protecting Vault's master key.
+The attack surface of stolen PKCS#11 credentials depends highly on the individual HSM, but generally speaking, it should be assumed that if an attacker can see these credentials and has access to a machine on which Vault is running, the attacker will be able to access the HSM key protecting Vault's root key.
 Therefore, it is extremely important that access to the machine on which Vault is running is also tightly controlled.

 »Recovery Key Shares Protection